graphxd/graphxd.github.io/_sources/seminar/index.rst.txt

 Seminar
 =======

-Once a month, the Berkeley GraphXD community gets together, socializes, and listens to an informal presentation on open questions, new results, old results worth remembering, or whatever is fit to entertain a crowd of scientists, researchers, and theorists interested in graphs.
+Once a month, the Berkeley GraphXD community gets together for an informal presentation on open questions, new results, old results worth remembering, or whatever is fit to entertain a crowd of scientists, researchers, and theorists interested in graphs.

 We meet 5:30--7:00 in Evans room 1011.